 There are many reasons why dogs scoot their food around with their nose.
 For example, they may do this to spread the scent of their food so that other animals can pick up on their meal.

 In some cases, dogs may also do this because they want to mix in a bit of saliva with their meal before eating it.
-The scent emitted by the food will tell the canine whether it is edible or not.
+The scent emitted by the bits of food will tell the canine whether it is edible or not.

 The following are possible reasons why your dog might be scooting its food around with its nose: